 - Plug your iPhone into your computer using the USB cable.

 - Open iTunes on your computer.

 - In iTunes, select your iPhone from the list of devices.
 Your devices will appear either in the upper-left corner of the window or the left side of the window.
 If you don't see devices anywhere, select “Show Sidebar” from the “View” menu in iTunes.
-If this is your first time using this iPhone with iTunes:

 - You may be asked to trust/authorize the computer.
 If so, unlock your phone from the home screen and press the “trust” button on the dialog that appears on the phone.)

 - You may see a big welcome screen asking whether you want to set up your phone as a new phone, or restore from a backup.
 You should choose to set it up as a new device.
 Scary as the choice sounds, this won't wipe your phone, it just adds the iPhone to iTunes.
 If you're in doubt, please feel free to contact us and we'll help guide you!

 You can also take backups wirelessly if you're unable to plug the phone into the computer often.
 You can read about how to set up wireless syncing and backing up in one of my previous articles.